jonathangjertsen/jwin/README.md

     * Fill in the form and place the `GoogleService-info.plist` into the top-level directory.
 * Open the workspace in XCode (`open jwin.xcworkspace`)
 * Launch

+## CLI

+Currently nonfunctional Python CLI interface to the same data